cesaralcancio/phrasebook/README.md

 # phrasebook
-Clojure for the Brave and True, JVM exercise
+Clojure for the Brave and True, JVM exercise, chapter 12

 ## Commands